Director of Strategic Partnerships

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha does not evade standardized assessment.
-We embrace it.
-If you seek a school that avoids rigor or diminishes expectations, do not apply.
-But if you believe in establishing high standards—and supporting every student in meeting them—begin here.
+Alpha doesn't avoid standardized testing.
+We champion it.
+If you're seeking a school that sidesteps rigor or dilutes expectations, look elsewhere.
+But if you believe in establishing high standards—and supporting every student to meet them—begin here.

 👉 Watch MacKenzie explain (3 min)